From the collection Puja, ‘Worship’

 What fear of the unknown have I?

-‘Tis the unknown that through my life I will get to recognise.
+The unknown through life I will get to recognise.

 This I know, what I call my own, will stay for all time.